 Firmenich does not import nor export hazardous waste.
-Hazardous waste [1,738.58 MT] is transported to off-site treatment by vendors on behalf of Firmenich but does not cross market boundaries.
-In India, hazardous waste [19,192.80 MT] is burned for energy recovery.
+Hazardous waste (19,192.80 MT) is transported to off-site treatment by vendors on behalf of Firmenich, but does not cross market boundaries - Europe being considered one market.
+In India, hazardous waste (1,738.58 MT) is burned for energy recovery.
 We follow the strictest regulations wherever we operate.